-Second Twitter files drop describing ‘secret blacklist’ police backfires on Elon Musk
+Second Twitter files drop backfires on Elon Musk

 Billionaire has described new Twitter policy as ‘freedom of speech, but not freedom of reach’